Skip to main content

 How to Make Your Home Wheelchair Accessible

-A thoughtful home design can greatly increase the comfort and ease for a person in a wheelchair.
-With many new products and styles on the market today, it is possible to design a wheelchair accessible home that is not only functional but also visually appealing.
+Thoughtful home design can greatly increase the comfort and ease for a person in a wheelchair.
+With many new products and styles on the market today, it's possible to design a wheelchair-accessible home that is functional and visually appealing.

 Senior assisted 3d floor plan